What's the Difference Between QRs and Barcodes?

 Error correction

-Anticipating damage to your codes and whether this will affect scanning is key.
-Generally, QR codes are more resistant to scan issues caused by reader errors, as they can still be scanned if part of the symbol is damaged or hidden.
+It's important to think about how your codes might be damaged and whether this will affect scanning.
+In general, QR codes are less likely to have problems when being scanned because they can still be scanned even if part of the symbol is broken or hidden.

-QR codes: Include error correction of up to 30%.
-Suitable for outdoor ads, shipping, and packaging, where wear is common.
+QR codes: Include error correction of up to 30%, which makes itsuitable for outdoor ads and packaging, where wear is common.

 Other 2D barcodes: Typically don’t have advanced error correction features, which means they need to stay intact in order to be scanned successfully.